parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 The IP Identification customized fields

 5. Select **IP Compatibility**.
-This shows the different Xilinx FPGA Families that the IP supports.
+This shows the different Xilinx FPGA Families that the IP can be used in.
 The value is inherited from the device selected for the project.
 6. Right click in the *Family Support table* and select **Add Family…** from the menu.
 7. Select the **Zynq** and **Spartan7** families as we will be using this IP on the boards with these devices, and click **OK**.
 8. Click on **IP File Groups** and expand the sub-folders to see its content.
 You can add additional files, like testbench, but we won’t do that here.